milad-jsx/shortener/README.md

 # shortener
 URL shortener service implemented using NodeJS/express/MongoDB

-This code is not a fully functional one, it is for educational purposes;
+This code is just a boilerplate.